 Battle of Losecoat Field

-Warwick and George Duke of Clarence, with Lancastrian support, rebelled against Edward but were defeated.
+Warwick and George Duke of Clarence, with Lancastrian support, rebelled against King Edward IV but were defeated.
 They fled to France.

 1470 (1st May)

 Warwick made an alliance with Margaret of Anjou.

 Warwick and George Duke of Clarence at the head of an army returned to England and landed at Plymouth.